 Listed below are recent articles.
 See the Article Index for a full list of articles available on this site.

-By Jeff Adams May 8, 2017
+By Jeff Adams, May 8, 2017

 What would you do about health care if you were president?
 This article rolls out what I would do if I were president in the current environment.
 Keep in mind that my background is 34 years as a health care actuary.
 I do not pretend to know all of the answers, nor does anybody know all of the answers, but this should give the reader an idea of some of the issues that should be addressed in the next few weeks or months.
-Two of my strengths are: 1) I know there are many people smarter than I am so I live by the motto “It is not what you know, the key is to know where to go to get the answers” and 2) Objectiveness so that I do not hear what I want to hear or act based on preconceived notions of truths.
+Two of my strengths are: 1) I know there are many people smarter than I am, so I live by the motto “It is not what you know, the key is to know where to go to get the answers” and 2) Objectiveness so that I do not hear what I want to hear or act based on preconceived notions of truths.
 No matter where the reader stands on the political spectrum, there will likely be ideas in this article that are not popular.
 Health care reform will not be easy.
-It will take a decade or so to do the hardest work but the work will also never end as we keep pace with the changing health care environment.
+It will take a decade or so to do the hardest work, but the work will also never end as we keep pace with the changing health care environment.

 I am one of the growing group of Americans who believes health care is the biggest issue facing America today.
-Our health care as a percent of Gross Domestic Product (GDP) is 20% to 30% higher than other developed countries (12% to 14% of GDP for the most expensive other countries versus 18% in the United States) while the quality of care in the United States is at best average versus these same countries according to several independent surveys.
+Our health care as a percent of Gross Domestic Product (GDP) is 20% to 30% higher than other developed countries (12% to 14% of GDP for the most expensive other countries versus 18% in the United States), while the quality of care in the United States is at best average versus these same countries according to several independent surveys.
 The issue cannot be blamed on one party or the other.
-The statistics that follow are from the Centers for Medicare and Medicaid (CMS) and show the issue’s disregard for party in power.
+The statistics that follow are from the Centers for Medicare and Medicaid (CMS) and show the issue’s disregard for the party in power.

 In 1977 health care represented 9.0% of Federal government expenses, increasing to 27.9% in 2015.
-This means that 18.9% (27.9% - 9.0%) no longer could be used to pay for defense spending, infrastructure improvements, arts, education, parks, environment, or other programs but had to be redirected to pay for health care costs.
-The average annual rate of increase was the same between the years of Democratic presidency and years of Republican presidency.
+This means that 18.9% (27.9% – 9.0%) no longer could be used to pay for defense spending, infrastructure improvements, arts, education, parks, environment, or other programs but had to be redirected to pay for health care costs.
+The average annual rate of increase was the same between the years of Democratic presidency and the years of Republican presidency.
 The figures for the Obama period fell in line with the other years as there was no difference in the annual rate of increase under the Obama administration versus his predecessors.

 Similarly, in 1977 health care costs represented 8.3% of GDP, increasing to 17.8% of GDP by 2015.
-Annual increases in this figure were actually higher in years in which the Republicans had the Presidency.
-The rate of increase for the Obama administration was second lowest of the six presidents who served during the period 1977 to 2015.
+Annual increases in this figure were actually higher in years in which the Republicans had the presidency.
+The rate of increase for the Obama administration was the second-lowest of the six presidents who served during the period 1977 to 2015.
 Health care as a percent of GDP is projected to increase to 19.9% by 2025.
 A figure this high will cause issues in the United States economy as the increased costs will cause the uninsured rates to increase substantially as employers drop coverage due to high premiums, government spending on health care takes up a much larger portion of its budget taking money away from other programs, or, most likely, both.

 Former President Barack Obama and the Democrats passed the Affordable Care Act (ACA) as a beginning to the health care reform process.
-Since our health care system is extremely complicated as is the process of passing legislation, ACA was only a first step designed to provide a transitional four year program that would substantially lower the uninsured rate and implement a couple very basic programs that would be designed to slow the rate of increase in health care costs for the long term.
+Since our health care system is extremely complicated, as is the process of passing legislation, ACA was only a first step designed to provide a transitional four-year program that would substantially lower the uninsured rate and implement a couple of very basic programs that would be designed to slow the rate of increase in health care costs for the long term.
 As with many pieces of legislation, ACA was dependent on future legislation to enhance and strengthen it.
 It was known that ACA would start to fail in 2018 if significant additional legislation was not implemented to bring out of control health care cost increases back into line.
 I was one of the actuaries who pointed out this weakness at the time but it was already known by the creators of the legislation.
-Not only has there been no legislation passed that has been designed to strengthen ACA but partisanship has caused a substantial weakening of the legislation to be exploited and not fixed.
-ACA is by no means perfect but it is the baseline now.
-There are no proposals that I have seen that are better than the current flawed approach so my plan would build on ACA for now.
+Not only has there been no legislation passed that has been designed to strengthen ACA, but partisanship has caused a substantial weakening of the legislation to be exploited and not fixed.
+ACA is by no means perfect, but it is the baseline now.
+There are no proposals that I have seen that are better than the current flawed approach, so my plan would build on ACA for now.

 The Bipartisan Health Care Plan